thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## umap and tsne {-}

 "How do non-linear dimensionality reduction techniques reveal hidden structure in my data?"
-"Can I identify clusters or subtle gradients in my dataset that might be missed by linear methods?"
+"Can I identify clusters or subtle gradients in my dataset that might be missed by PCA?"

 UMAP (Uniform Manifold Approximation and Projection) is a non-linear dimensionality reduction technique that, unlike PCA, can capture both local and global data structure.
 It is especially useful when your data might have clusters or manifold structures that aren’t well-represented by linear combinations of features.
+You can think of umap as a technique that "unwinds" a dataset, rather than projecting it onto a plane.
+Compared with PCA, UMAP often reveals tighter clusters and curved trajectories because it optimizes neighborhood relationships rather than a straight-line variance objective.
+That flexibility is powerful, but it comes with trade-offs: UMAP axes have no direct numerical interpretation, results depend on hyperparameters such as `n_neighbors` and `min_dist`, and the algorithm is stochastic, so repeated runs can vary slightly.
+PCA, in contrast, is deterministic and easier to interpret because each principal component is a weighted combination of the original variables, but it may miss nonlinear structure that UMAP highlights.

 We will work here with the `wine_quality` dataset.
 Our wine quality dataset doesn’t come with unique sample identifiers, which are essential for any matrix analysis.
 We can create these identifiers by adding a new column called ID to our data frame.
 The code below demonstrates how to do this: